 - I'm really not trying to impress anybody, make tons of money, or be somebody that I'm not.

-- I just write when prompted, on certain topics, when I remember things, and things I feel are important biblically as well as practical things for homemakers, wives, mothers, girls, etc. And yes, teaching boys life skills matters too.
+- I just write when prompted, on certain topics, when I remember things, and things I feel are important biblically as well as practical things for homemakers, wives, mothers, girls, etc. And yes, teaching boys about life skills matters too.

-- I want what I write to be a blessing to someone, and that's what it's all about.
-I also want to leave some sort of legacy to my children, grandchildren, and great grands.
+- I also want to leave some sort of legacy to my children, grandchildren, and great grands.
 Hopefully someday, someone will take up where I left off.
-I do hope that I've instilled, or at least planted the seed to live a more humble, godly life. even with the responsibilities that are spoken of in the scriptures I've pointed out throughout this website.
+I do hope that I've instilled the desire, or at least planted the seed to live a more humble, godly life.
+Also with the responsibilities, that are spoken of in the scriptures, of which, I've pointed out throughout this website.
+Those being, _______________________________(edit).

-Copyright © 2024
+Copyright © 2025